 Back-to-school already?!
-We know—the summer flew by, but it’s time to help your kid transition from days of sleeping in, swimming and endless adventuring into a set routine that will make life easier for the whole family.
-Use our simple back-to-school tips to re-establish a daily routine for your children and to prepare them for another exciting year in the classroom.
+We know—the summer flew by, but it’s time to help your kid transition from the lull of summer into a set routine that will make life easier for the whole family.
+Use our simple back-to-school tips to re-establish a daily routine for your children and to prepare them for another exciting year—no matter where their classroom is.

 Morning Routine: Save Time With Pre-Made Breakfasts